zfphex/blog/README.md

 - [x] Inline code is broken I think? \`inline code\`
 - [x] Cleanup iframe styling.
 - [x] Add `target="_blank"` to all `hrefs`.
+- [x] Back button.
+Currently there is no way to get to the home screen from a post.
 - [ ] Compile math instead of rendering at runtime.
 (HARD, LOW PRIORITY)
 - [ ] Table of contents on right-side of post.
 (HARD, LOW PRIORITY)
 - [ ] Simplify reference system.
 I know zola has a system for it.
 (HARD, MEDIUM PRIORITY)